-The Secretary of State for Housing, Communities and Local Government has powers to direct that expenditure that would not otherwise be capital, should be treated as such.
+The Secretary of State for Housing, Communities and Local Government has powers to direct that expenditure that would not otherwise be capital should be treated as such.
 As the treatment of revenue expenditure as capital is contrary to the normal accounting requirement that long-term borrowing or capital receipts should only be used for capital investment, the Secretary of State advises authorities that they must meet strict criteria before a direction will be given.
 These criteria are set out each year in a guidance note.

 In December 2015, the Government issued a capitalisation direction allowing councils to use capital receipts more flexibly by using such receipts to fund "qualifying expenditure" on a project where incurring up-front costs would generate ongoing savings.
-In February 2018 government announced the continuation of the capital receipts flexibility programme until 2021/22.
+In December 2017 government announced the continuation of the capital receipts flexibility programme for a further three years until 2021/22.

 The capitalisation directions permit local authorities to treat revenue expenditure "incurred on projects designed to reduce future revenue costs and/or transform service delivery" as capital expenditure during the six financial years from 2016/17 to 2021/22.
-This capital expenditure may only be funded from new capital receipts arising from asset sales after 31st March 2016.
+This capital expenditure may only be funded from new capital receipts arising from asset sales after 31st March 2016, not from existing capital receipts or borrowing.